ggrell/androiddevweekly/README.md

 * _posts/
 * images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://androiddevweekly.com would be appreciated, but is not required.
+If you do use them, a link back to this repo would be appreciated, but is not required.